Written by Bianca Bahamondes and Brianna Perry

-Sure, sometimes it seems uncertain that the warmth will ever stick around long enough to properly enjoy it, but considering it’s officially spring and the sun has been shining quite a lot, it’s safe to say winter is totally behind us.
+Sure, sometimes it seems uncertain that the warmth will ever stick around long enough to properly enjoy it, but considering it’s almost spring and the sun has been shining quite a lot, it’s safe to say winter is almost behind us.

 Which is to say, it’s time to do some exploring!
 If you’re looking for plans during this magical time of year, here’s an alphabetical list of 26 things to see and do in NYC this spring!